-49 Note that GSE loans could continue to be exempt from risk retention requirements should regulators decide so.
+95 Note that GSE loans could continue to be exempt from risk retention requirements should regulators decide so.

-50 See "Credit Risk Retention, Proposed Rule."
-76 Federal Register 24090-24186.29.
-April 2011.

-These rules, as proposed would restrict a large share of the recent mortgage market from QRM designation.
-An FHFA study showed that only 19.8 percent of GSE loans made from 1997 to 2009 would have been QRM-eligible (Federal Housing Finance Agency, 2011).
-Only 30.5 percent of GSE loans made in 2009 (a year of very tight credit underwriting at the GSEs) would have been QRM-eligible.
-One argument in favor of a restrictive QRM designation is to require nearly all securitizations to involve retained risk by the issuer (that is, for most to retain "skin in the game") with only a small fraction of securities involving very safe mortgages being exempt.
-Many have suggested preference for a less restrictive QRM definition, however, expanding LTVs to 90 or even 95 percent to capture more of the market (Moody's Analytics, 2011).
-Consumer advocates such as the Center for Responsible Lending have pointed out that even allowing LTVs to expand to 90 percent (with PMI) will still adversely affect borrowers, especially lowand moderate-income and minority households (Center for Responsible Learning, 2012b).
+96 See "Credit Risk Retention, Proposed Rule."
+76 Federal Register 24090-24186.29 April 2011 retain "skin in the game") with only a small fraction of securities involving very safe mortgages being exempt.
+However, many have suggested preference for a less restrictive QRM definition, expanding LTVs to 90 or even 95 percent in order to capture more of the market98.
+Consumer advocates such as the Center for Responsible Lending have pointed out that even allowing LTVs to expand to 90 percent (with private mortgage insurance) will still adversely impact borrowers, especially low- and moderate-income and minority households99.